-Many patients ask the question: “…why do I hurt so much now, but hardly hurt at all right after the accident?”
-Another common question is: “…why can neck pain after a minor car collision last so long?”
+Many whiplash patients ask questions like, “…why do I hurt so much now, but hardly hurt at all right after the accident?”
+Or “…why can neck pain after a minor car collision last so long?”

 Hence, when discussing your case with a doctor of chiropractic, it is important that you share your history of the accident, the time it took after the impact for symptoms to be initially noted, whether it is gradually worsening over time, and any other symptom that is unique to your situation that may not have been discussed here.

 Thousands of Chiropractic Offices across the United States have taken "The ChiroTrust Pledge": “To the best of my ability, I agree to provide my patients convenient, affordable, and mainstream Chiropractic care.
 I will not use unnecessary long-term treatment plans and/or therapies.”

 To locate a Chiropractor, google "The ChiroTrust Pledge" and the name of your city in quotes.

 (example: “ChiroTrust Pledge” “Olympia, WA”)